barboraberkova/english-for-designers/homework-7.md

 Today, I channel everything I’ve learned into thoughtful design work that powerfully combines clarity, storytelling, and genuine human connection.

 ## My Bachelor thesis

-nowadays, I spend hours wandering through book stores, looking at childrens books.
-For my bachelor thesis, I am developing a kids brand, ... books, toys...
-I truly enjoy working on it, I am combining all the skills I have learned so far: drawing, writing, typography...
+Nowadays, I can spend hours wandering through bookstores, specifically looking at children’s books.
+For my bachelor thesis, I am developing a brand for kids, and I’m truly enjoying the process.
+It allows me to combine every skill I’ve learned so far: from drawing and storytelling to typography.

+Want to know more about my bachelor thesis?

+My bachelor thesis

 link to my bachelor thesis page, in progress, will be done in June